 Why do companies fail at accelerating automation?

-To address the matter of wrong ideas and vague goals, there are many misconceptions or automation-related fears that stand between companies and their digital transformation.
-To make the right decisions, managers in charge of setting up a CoE need to get rid of uncertainty and clarify several important points.
+There are many misconceptions or automation-related fears that stand between companies and their digital transformation.
+To make the right decisions, managers need to approach their mission without uncertainty and with clear understanding of several principles:

 Some business leaders still perceive automation as a functional exercise because they still have an RPA-based mindset.
 However, RPA, while still relevant, is merely a fraction of the potential of modern automation (also known as intelligent automation).